Home / Wolf Spiders / Hogna lenta

 Eggs

-1-2 weeks after mating, the female produces a sac containing the fertilized eggs.
-She carries the sac on the spinnerets on her abdomen.
+Roughly 1-2 weeks post-mating, the female spins a protective sac containing the fertilized eggs.
+This sac is securely attached to the spinnerets on her abdomen.

 Spiderlings